-If the directory structure area is encrypted (i.e. .7z archives created with -mhe option), browsing is not possible until the correct password/keyfile is provided: the archive browser will be empty and "no matches" will be displayed in the status bar until it becomes possible to browse the archive, having the user provided the right password.
+If the directory structure area of the archive is encrypted (i.e. .7z archives created with -mhe option), browsing is not possible until the correct password/keyfile is provided: the archive browser will be empty and "no matches" will be displayed in the status bar until it becomes possible to browse the archive, having the user provided the right password.

 Please note the same can happen when the archive cannot be browsed for other reasons, i.e. it was corrupted due to bad download or storage media failure.
-When strong encryption is involved, it may not be possible to determinate if the the provided password is incorrect or if the file is corrupted, since resulting output will be random-looking in both cases.
+When strong encryption is involved, it may not be possible to determinate if the provided password is incorrect or if the file is corrupted, since resulting output will be random-looking in both cases.
+If errors are detected when trying to browse the archive (either PeaZip being successful or not in recovering the archive's table of content), it will be notified in status bar: it is recommended to use test function for a detailed report of the problem.